namithubot/obstimme/README.md

 #### Frontend
 Frontend is written in react with `react-vis` package to visualize the timeline data.
 The UI is pretty basic with least amount of styling.
 For a better approach, it may be wise to do good amount of styling with a design system like Ant Design and use a powerful package like `d3.js` to show a chart or timeline data.

+## Planned but not implemented
+- Max min value of the metric
+- Restricting the start and end date to certain values
+- Corner cases when the value of end and start date is at extremes
+- Name style restriction
+- Value to be of certain types only